pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ## Troubleshooting

-### Request to a remote API does tot return expected response
+### Request to a remote API does not return expected response

 The PHP 5.5 default is `&` and the PHP 5.3 default is `&amp;`.